jafarilab/ocrRBBR/README.md

 83444                  .                  .                  .                  .                  .
 83445                  .                  .                  .                  .                  .

-# Inspect the rnaseq_data matrix, where rows correspond to genes and columns correspond to cell types.
+# Inspect the rnaseq_data matrix, where rows correspond to genes and columns correspond to cells.
 # The values represent normalized RNA-seq signal intensities, calculated using Seurat's LogNormalize method with a scale factor of 10,000..
 human_rnaseq_data[1:5, 1:5]
 5 x 5 sparse Matrix of class "dgCMatrix"